 African-American Shakespeare Company

-African-American Shakespeare Company was established in 1994 by professional theater artists as an alternative answer to the color-blind casting initiative that began in the early 1990s.
-While this initiative temporarily changed the diversity on stage, African-American Shakespeare Company felt color-blind casting was ignoring these artists’ rich cultural heritage and was inspired to highlight the dynamic cultural vibrancy that actors of color could bring to classical works.
-For over sixteen years, the company has produced over 34 productions, toured to 97 schools, and reached over 110,000 patrons through mainstage productions and their arts education program.
-The goal is to bring the classics to a diverse community in a method that would appeal to their aesthetic; the overall vision and desire is to demonstrate through the arts the universal similarities by sharing, appreciating, and nurturing the human spirit.
-The company’s distinctive productions have included a Hip-Hop version of Macbeth, The Importance of Being Earnest set in the Harlem Renaissance, a Gospel version of Antigone, and Twelfth Night with an original 1940s jazz composition and Film Noir setting within San Francisco's Western Addition, coined "Harlem of the West".
+The award-winning African-American Shakespeare’s mission is to open the realm of classic theatre to a diverse audience; and provide an opportunity and place for actors of color to hone their skills and talent in mastering some of the world’s greatest classical roles.
+For twenty years, the company has produced over 68 productions, provide free student matinees to 105 schools and 12,833 students; reached over 127,000 patrons through our mainstage productions and arts education program.
+All with the goal to bring the classics to a diverse community in a method that would appeal to their aesthetic.
+Vision: Our community gains strength and cultural understanding from the melding of timeless dramatic works and the richness of the African-American experience.
+Perceptions change as together we gain a deeper appreciation for the common threads of the human spirit that bind us together.
+The company’s distinctive productions have included a Hip-Hop version of Macbeth, The Importance of Being Earnest set in the Harlem Renaissance; a Gospel version of Antigone; and Twelfth Night with an original 1940s jazz composition and Film Noir setting within San Francisco's Western Addition, coined "Harlem of the West."

-For Shakespeare in American Communities, African-American Shakespeare Company will present student matinees of Much Ado About Nothing (Spring 2014) directed by Artistic Director L. Peter Callender.
-The company will provide related educational activities including a teacher’s night out, in-classroom workshop for students, and a study guide.
-They anticipate reaching 12 schools from the San Francisco Bay area.
+For Shakespeare in American Communities, African-American Shakespeare Company will present student matinees of The Tempest directed by Nancy Carlin and co-director Artistic Director Peter Callendar.
+The company will provide related educational activities, including workshops and a study guide.
+They anticipate reaching 12 schools from California.